 62. The Petite Park

-With two locations both East and Central, The Petite Park is aimed at the under 7’s with equipment designed to encourage social participation, co-ordination and balance.
+The Petite Park is aimed at the under seven’s with equipment designed to encourage social participation, co-ordination and balance.
 The mini-carousel is a hit with the little ones, and the role-play area packed with cool toys to encourage your little chef, your home-maker or even your firefighter into some serious play-acting.

 64. Go-Go Bambini